allochthonous/RotKit/README.md

 ### Functions that generate other useful things using rotation model

-#### .synthetic_APWP(self,moving_plate,absolute_ref_frame,ages)
+#### .synthetic_APWP(self,moving_plate,absolute_ref_frame,ages,SetName='APWP',PlotColor='orange',PlotLevel=5)
-Returns a pandas DataFrame that predicts the Apparent Polar Wander path that should have been generated by motion of moving_plate in absolute_ref_frame (i.e reconstructed position of geographic North Pole 	in the moving_plate reference frame) for specified list of age points.
-Note that currently, there is no restriction on what reference frame is used, but this will only be meaningful if it is an absolute frame (e.g, hotspot frames 001/Atlantic or 003/Pacific).
+Returns a Flowline object that predicts the Apparent Polar Wander path that should have been generated by motion of moving_plate in absolute_ref_frame (i.e reconstructed position of geographic North Pole in the moving_plate reference frame) for specified list of age points.
+Note that currently, there is no restriction on what reference frame is used, but this will only be meaningful if it is an absolute frame (e.g, hotspot frames 001/Atlantic or 003/Pacific)

-__TODO__ break out this function so it acts on an input Point object, then make this a special case which send the North Pole to that function.
 __TODO__ restrict possible absolute_reference_frames to ones that produce meaningful results?

-#### .synthetic_APWP_flowline(self,moving_plate,absolute_ref_frame,ages,SetName='APWP',PlotColor='orange',PlotLevel=5)
+#### .hotspot_track(self,point,absolute_ref_frame,ages,SetName='Hotspot Track',PlotColor='orange',PlotLevel=5)
-Returns an APWP object that predicts the Apparent Polar Wander path that should have been generated by motion of moving_plate in absolute_ref_frame (i.e reconstructed position of geographic North Pole in the moving_plate reference frame) for specified list of age points.

-__TODO__ related function that produces a more generalised flowline (does APWP need a specialised function?
-Probably yes, because of its absolute reference frame...?)
+Returns a Flowline object that predicts the track made by a hotspot currently located at the coordinates of the input Point object at the supplied list of ages if it is fixed to absolute_ref_frame.
+Note that currently, there is no restriction on what reference frame is used, but this will only be meaningful if it is an absolute frame (e.g, hotspot frames 001/Atlantic or 003/Pacific)

+__TODO__ restrict possible absolute_reference_frames to ones that produce meaningful results?

 ## FiniteRotationSet